YH-Wu/Triton-Inference-Server-on-Kubernetes/README.md

 Now, stop “stress_heavy.sh” and continue to config HPA

-# Horizontal Pod Autoscaling(HPA)
+# Autoscales Triton Inference Server
-## Create a custom metric for HPA
+## Create a custom metric for Horizontal Pod Autoscaling(HPA)
 Default metrics in Kubernetes doesn’t suitable for Triton Inferences Server scale out.
 Therefore, we will need to create a custom metric to trigger Triton Inferences Serve scale out.
 Prometheus Adapter is suitable for use with the autoscaling/v2 Horizontal Pod Autoscaler in Kubernetes 1.6+.
 It can also replace the metrics server on clusters that already run Prometheus and collect the appropriate metrics

-Modify the **url** and **port** to match current Prometheus server, so that custom metrics can be collected to Prometheus server
 ```
 $ cd ~/Triton-Inference-Server-on-Kubernetes/
 $ vi yaml/prometheus-adapter.values
 ```
+1. Modify the **url** and **port** to match current Prometheus server in L34~L35, so that custom metrics can be collected to Prometheus server

-Add new custom metric for HPA, the metric already filled in prometheus-adapter.values:
+2. Add new custom metric for HPA, the metric already filled in prometheus-adapter.values, please uncomment L52 to L62
 ```
 ...
 ...